Community braces for bad news as Church of Sāmoa cluster grows to 332 people

 Mika said he was disappointed by the comments, which included Collins erroneously suggesting, “Stuff has now removed that story from their website, because they’ve finally worked out that they were sold a pup.”
 But given his deep ties to the church – his father is currently a minister for the church’s North Shore congregation – he’s confident most Pacific people would understand his role isn’t political.
 “I was asked a yes or no question by a reporter whether Judith had contacted me, to which I said ‘no’, so it wasn’t an attack on her.
 It’s just a sign of a desperate politician trying to validate her Pacific credentials.
 I’m the son of an AOG minister and I hold a number of roles in the South Auckland community so I’m not doing this for the Labour party.”

-The government has just announced a $26 million boost to support Pacific communities with this current outbreak.
-Associate minister of health Aupito William Sio said the investment would allow for more targeted support which will be funneled through Pacific health and disability services.
+The government has just announced a $26 million boost to support Pacific communities through the current outbreak.
+In a statement, associate minister of health Aupito William Sio said the investment would allow for more targeted support which will be funneled through Pacific health and disability services.
 “E fofo e le alamea le alamea, the solutions for our challenges lie within communities.
 I am proud of our Pacific providers, leaders, communities and aiga for stepping up to each play their part in keeping us all safe,” he said.

 Since the first lockdown, The Fono has been one of the lead agencies supporting Pacific people who have Covid or are self-isolating at home.
 The Auckland-based Pacific-led social services provider supports those referred to them through the Auckland Regional Public Health Service and its whānau ora manager Europa Kupu said her team find the work “very rewarding”.